Why we have removed Tamil Nadu from restricted states in India

 The importance of staying updated

-So yes, we have removed Tamil Nadu from the bottom of our website, as they no longer have a complete ban on online gaming.
+So yes, we have removed Tamil Nadu from the bottom of our website.
+As they no longer have a complete ban on online gaming.

 But just as fast as TN disappeared from the spot, Karnataka joined the states of severe online gambling restrictions mentioned at the bottom of our website.

-In other words, as India moves towards a much greater online presence amongst its people, the winds of change will continue to blow.
+In other words, as India moves towards a much greater online presence amongst its people.
+The winds of change will continue to blow.

-We here at SevenJackpots are working hard to stay on top of all gambling law news in India so that you’ll be able to find everything you need to know in one place.
+We here at SevenJackpots are working hard to stay on top of all gambling law news in India.
+So that you’ll be able to find everything you need to know in one place.

 Disclaimer: This material is for general information only and is not intended as legal advice and no duty of care is owed to any reader.
 The readers of this material are requested to engage their own legal counsel in order to make any legal or business decisions and to obtain legal advice specific to them.